 It was after Chester’s incident we implemented the use of a GPS tracker into our system.
-Having the aid of such a device could have reduced our search time immensely and took out the guess work of what location he might be in, or have to rely on sighting reports to narrow down an area.
+Having the aid of such a device could have reduced our search time immensely and taken out the guesswork of what location he might be in, or have to rely on sighting reports to narrow down an area.
 Microchips and ID tags are great tools for lost dog recovery, but require close enough contact for someone to read their identification, or be able to secure them and physically get them to a vet to scan the microchipped.
 Neither would have been possible in Chester’s case.

 LESSONS AND REFLECTIONS

-A large part of our success was thanks to a dedicated group of volunteers who helped us (and Al) poster and help give the case more exposure.
+A large part of our success was thanks to a dedicated group of volunteers who helped us (and Al) poster and give the case more exposure.
 Reflecting on our experience, we came to the realization we may not always have such an advantage.
 As they say, it takes a village.
 Rescue in any sphere or capacity depends greatly on the support of local volunteers.
 But as any organization expands, it takes time for this community to develop and grow.
 For areas where we still growing our presence, we wanted to make sure we took every precaution possible.

 After exploring a number of options for tracking devices, we settled on a cellular network technology for the same reason.
-While people have adapted new technology such as Tiles and Apple air tags to track their pets, we found the limited range was simply not enough with these options using bluetooth technology.
-Yes, you can still “find” your device when out of range with help of others, but it is much easier if we can simply access all the information without having to rely heavily on a third party.
-The success of this model also as good as the number of users – they depend on people who have the app on their phones and are sometimes further limited to users of a specific brand of phone.
-This makes it ineffective in areas with a lesser population or demographics where the technology is unpopular.
+While people have adapted new technology such as Tiles and Apple air tags to track their pets, we found the limited range was simply not enough with these options using Bluetooth technology.
+Yes, you can still “find” your device when out of range with the help of others, but it is much easier if we can simply access all the information without having to rely heavily on a third party.
+The success of this model is also as good as the number of users – they depend on people who have the app on their phones and are sometimes further limited to users of a specific brand of phone.
+This makes it ineffective in areas with a smaller population or demographics where the technology is unpopular.

-Other trackers using radio technology seemed more feasible as they didn’t rely on a cellular technology and could therefore be used in more rural areas.
-However, despite having a longer range, it was still limited up to 5km.
+Other trackers using radio technology seemed more feasible as they didn’t rely on cellular technology and could therefore be used in more rural areas.
+However, despite having a longer range, it was still limited to 5km.
 After researching stories of dogs who had travelled much further, We needed something that would cast a wide net.
 Although this was not common, we didn’t want to take our chances.
 Nearly 100% of our missing dog cases happened in the greater metropolitan areas, usually from home or close to home. – because people didn’t think they would lose their dog.
 These are the areas where cellular networks are widely available for tracking with an unlimited range.
-Often times, even our adopters in rural areas have cellular access.
+Oftentimes, even our adopters in rural areas have cellular access.